revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 ---

-13. What will be the process to migrate to SQL Azure from the SQL server?
+13.What will be the process to migrate to SQL Azure from the SQL server?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)